GetSerene/siam/README.md

 NOTE:  This is work in progress at a very, very early stage ... still in the spiking/designing phase.
+You cannot install and use this in your own apps yet.

 SIAM
 ====